UDOOboard/Neo-Docs/docs/07_Arduino_M4_Processor/04_Programming.md

 2. File -> Examples -> Basics -> Blink
 3. Click on "Upload" button.
 4. Save the sketch if you wantpro
-5. Wait "Compiling sketch..." until "Uploadin complete".
+5. Wait "Compiling sketch..." until "Upload is complete".

 Now the sketch will be run on M4 side.